-A welcome party greeted me on my arrival at Etchingham Station made up of Felicity Whitehead and her Dachshund, Digby, along with Julie and Paul, the owners of the Bistro@the station.
+A welcome party greeted me on my arrival at Etchingham Station made up of Felicity Whitehead and her Dachshund, Digby, along with Julie and Paul, the owners of the [email protected] station.

 The creation of this stretch of the Trail was made possible by the kind donation of Harriet and John Phipson (walking below) who have sponsored this section as it’s the one nearest to their home.